sfunk02/Engineering_4_Notebook/README.md

 ### Assignment Description

-For part 2 of Morse Code,
+For part 2 of Morse Code, I had to use the script from Part 1, but make it so that an LED flashes the message in morse code after it's translated.

 ### Evidence